HuntengoNet/hook-easy-form/README.md

-  updateDefaultValues // dynamically set default values updateFormArray // dynamically set form array submitEvent // takes a callback as a param, return to callback formatted object setErrorManually, // takes a name and error string as a params, and immediately set error for current name setValueManually, // takes a name and value as a params, and immediately set value for current name pristine, // true when the current form values are the same as the initialValues, false otherwise. valid, // true when the form is valid (has no validation errors), false otherwise.
+  updateDefaultValues // dynamically set default values updateFormArray // dynamically set form array submitEvent // takes a callback as a param, return to callback formatted object setErrorManually // takes a name and error string as a params, and immediately set error for current name setValueManually // takes a name and value as a params, and immediately set value for current name pristine // true when the current form values are the same as the initialValues, false otherwise. valid // true when the form is valid (has no validation errors), false otherwise.
 ```

 ## Contribute